PagerDuty/pagerduty-api-python-client/README.md

 # pypd - PagerDuty Python API Client
 A client in Python for PagerDuty's v2 API.

+#### This is a community supported repository
+This repository is not an offical product of PagerDuty but aims to be an effective tool for developers to use the PagerDuty API.
+If you have concerns or issues you are welcome to bring them up as an issue on the repository, or we would be even happier to accept your pull requests!
+Happy coding :)

 Now available on PyPI https://pypi.python.org/pypi/pypd

 ## How Do